AnyStatus/Plugins/README.md

 ## Contribute

 Contributions are most welcome.
-Please join us in maintaining a library of updated tools that we can all use in our day to day tasks.
+Please join us in maintaining a library of tools that we can all use in our day to day tasks.